English/Humanities

 Fall/Spring, 3 credit hours GER 6

 Introductory survey of expressive and essayist literature by selected Native American authors from the United States and Canada.
-Works will be chosen to reflect the diversity of Native American thought and experience as revealed through literature.
+Works are chosen to reflect the diversity of Native American thought and experience as revealed through literature.
 Emphasis is on contemporary short fiction and poetry, but readings include essays, drama and the novel.
 Discussion of cultural context encompasses the oral tradition(s) and relevant political and social history.
 Audio-visual media and Internet resources will supplement lectures and discussions.
-Three hours lecture per week.

-Prerequisite: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of instructor.
+Prerequisite: Composition and the Spoken Word (ENGL 101) or permission of instructor.

 ENGL 225 AFRICAN AMERICAN LITERATURE